mr-curious-repo/Bike-Sharing-Analysis/README.md

-# Bike Sharing Data Science Project
+# Bike Sharing Exploratory & Predictive Data Analysis

 This notebook documents the analysis and model development for the Bike Sharing Dataset.
 It contains the following steps: